In this series, we will look at mocking viable and realistic options to the Colts each week, and analyzing each pick in how they fit the Colts.

 Welcome to Mock Draft Face Off with Elliot and Stephen!
-The offseason is officially here and the NFL draft is arguably the leagues biggest offseason event.
-So each week we will both be mocking draft picks to the Colts and analyzing them.
-We will now be mocking the first two rounds of picks by the Colts, then building up to include the other rounds and picks as we get into free agency and then closer to the draft.
+The offseason is officially here and the NFL draft is arguably the league's biggest offseason event.
+Each week we will both be mocking draft picks to the Colts and analyzing them.
+We will now be mocking the first three rounds of picks by the Colts, then building up to include the other rounds and picks as we get closer to the draft.

 Elliot’s Round 1 Pick 26